 We continued our uphill trek.
 The group of stragglers consisted of myself, Johnny, Joyce, Jane, Glyn, Sarah, and John, who didn't have to be a straggler with all this mountaineering experience but just looked after us.
 We were all amazed at the porters constantly zipping passed by with heavy loads on their backs.
 Whenever a porter was speeding up from behind us, we'd yell out "PORTER!" (or rather "PORTAH!" with the English accent) and step aside to let him and his load pass.

-Soon we were going downhill to our the last inhabited place on our lunch camp where the forerunners were there already, politely waiting route.
-We walked near houses and for us to eat.
+Soon we were going downhill to our lunch camp where the forerunners were there already, politely waiting for us to eat.